G5/asyncapi-client/README.md

 - `message`
 - `response_code`

 Currently, this Engine only works with [Sidekiq](http://sidekiq.org), [typhoeus](https://github.com/typhoeus/typhoeus), and [kaminari](https://github.com/amatsuda/kaminari).
-Customizing these can be introduced as needed.
+Customizing these can be introduced to this gem as needed.

 To run the application, you need to have the Sidekiq workers running as well.